Use your keyboard arrow keys to navigate

 Trip expenditure scaled by an output multiplier of 2.92, representing an average of national Retail and, Food and Beverage multipliers (2.88 and 2.96 respectively).

-Organisation expenditure scaled by an output multiplier of 2.67, the national Heritage, Creative and Performing Arts multiplier.
+Organisation expenditure scaled by an output multiplier of 2.67, the National Heritage, Creative and Performing Arts multiplier.

 Unsplash — Photo: Eddy Klaus